sjl/.plan/README.markdown

 BS521 exam.
 Got a little tripped up on the paired t test question until I realized that `(average (map #'- as bs))` is algebraically equivalent to `(- (average as) (average bs))`.

+Met with advisor about classes to take next semester.
+Need to register when that becomes available in a few days.
+Basic plan is to take:

+* BIOSTAT-522: continues stats progression and completes that requirement.
+* BIOINF-529: required for all bioinformatics people, cannot ever be waived, may as well get it out of the way now.
+* BIOINF-602: journal club part 1 (no presenting).
+* PIBS-800: continues.
+* PIBS-504: round 2 of the ethics classes.

+I can consider adding one more class to the mix if those feel too light (compared to HG545 they'll probably both be easier).
+Might pick from one of:

+* BIOINF-545: classical bioinformatics, done in R.
+* EECS-551/553: machine learning, probably really hard to get into.
+* BIOINF-597: AI class, I lack the prereqs now but might be able to convince them to let me in because I'm a CS person.
+Or just wait until I take BIOINF-580 in the fall and do this next winter.
+* CANCBIO-554: would be good for Prensner lab, possibly also for a training grant.